 Typically the first 1 to 2 years of the nursing program are spent fulfilling general education requirements, a generalist or liberal arts component to the degree that are necessary to complete for graduate education and continuing professional development.
 The first year also establishes the foundation for the study of nursing with an introduction to concepts and theories related to understanding nursing practice.
 The second year usually introduces clinical study, with the focus on health promotion and identification of risk factors in patients.
 Clinicals are continued throughout the next 3 years of education, with the experiences often planned to encourage synthesis of knowledge gained in preceding years and focus on individuals, families, and communities.
 The last two to three years are also spent on more advanced nursing education courses.
 Graduates from a BSN program are then eligible to take their state’s NCLEX-RN (National Council Licensure Examination), which is the registered nurse licensure exam.

-BSN program completion is usually preferred by most nursing leaders and provides the best opportunities, salary and opportunity wise, in today’s job market.
-If you look at job postings, you’ll find that a BSN degree is a requirement for many positions.
-It is the entry point for professional nursing practice.
+If you look at job postings, you’ll often find that a BSN degree is a requirement for many positions.
+It is the entry point for many professional positions in nursing.

 What are the different types of BSN programs?